DC Municipal Regulations for Dentistry

 DC Municipal Regulations for Dental Hygienists [PDF]

-2023 License/Registration Renewals
+License/Registration Applications and Renewals

-For any questions regarding application requirements, please review materials provided on the Board of Dentistry website or contact the Board of Dentistry at by email or by calling 202-724-8801.
+For any questions regarding application requirements, please review materials provided on the Board of Dentistry website or contact the Board of Dentistry by email or by calling 202-724-8801.

 Licensing Portal Link